thekidone/device-concord4/README.md

 # device-concord4
 Concord 4 SmartThings Device Hander and SmartApp

 This is a project for connecting the Concord 4 alarm system to SmartThings.
-You will need a computer/rasperry pi/etc with a USB serial cable connected to the superbus 2000 automation module.
+You will need a computer/rasperry pi/etc with a USB-to-Serial cable connected to the SuperBus 2000 Automation Module.

 ## Prerequisites